sekarmel/sekarmel/README.md

 1. My name is Sekar Melati Putri Pratiwi, you can call me Sekar 🧕🌹
 2. I'm from Sleman, Yogyakarta 🏡
 3. Currently study at Universitas Gadjah Mada, Yogyakarta 🏫
-4. Sagittarius gang ♐
+4. Second year at Geophysics majority 🌏🌋
-5. Second year at Geophysics majority 🌏🌋
+5. Loves reading (fic-nonfic) 📖📜

 | Like ❤ | Dislike 💢 |
 | ------- | ---------- |